 Once you have all your materials set up, picture a character in your head.
 After you have thought about the character for a minute or two, set a timer for five minutes.
 Write during these five minutes.
-After the timer buzzes, read over what you have written.
+After the timer buzzes, read what you have written.

-Next set another timer for five minutes.
+Next, set the timer for another five minutes.
 Now try to convey the character from the perspective of another person.
-Once the timer buzzes review what you have written again.
+Once the timer buzzes, review what you have written.